7 Essential Warm Up Exercises For Pickleball (2024)

 Leg Swings

-Leg swings are a dynamic stretching exercise that can help to warm up your hips, hamstrings, and improve your balance in pickleball.
-By incorporating leg swings into your warm-up routine, you’ll increase your flexibility and reduce the risk of injury on the court.
+Leg swings are considered dynamic stretching and can help to warm up and stretch your hips, hamstrings, and improve your balance on and off the pickleball court.
+Incorporating leg swings into your warm-up routine, will increase your flexibility and reduce the risk of injury while playing.

-To perform leg swings, stand with your feet hip-width apart and swing one leg forward and backward, keeping your back straight and your core engaged for maximum benefit.
-Then switch legs and repeat for an effective workout.
+To perform leg swings, stand with your feet hip-width apart and swing one leg forward and backward, keeping your back straight and your core engaged to reach the maximum benefits.
+Remember to always keep your foot even for this exercise, meaning not too much weight on the toes or the heels, but using your foot as that center of balance.

 Step Through Lunges